The St Alban’s CE Aided Primary School Curriculum

 Like all schools in England, we must follow the National Curriculum; this sets out subjects and content that we must teach.
 Within this, however, there is flexibility so that we can interpret and plan to meet the needs and interests of our children.
 How we structure and organise the statutory curriculum is detailed below.

-The individual subject documents below and our whole school overview describe how our curriculum is organised from Year 1 to Year 6, and also the minimum expectations for learners at the end of each year.
+The individual subject documents below describe how our curriculum is organised from Year 1 to Year 6, and also the knowledge children are expected to learn in each unit of work.
 These documents also detail clearly for all staff the subject specific expectations for high quality teaching and learning practice and pupil experience.

-In Reception class we follow ‘Development Matters in the Early Years Foundation Stage’.
-Topics are designed in the EYFS to enable content from Development Matters to be taught in a context that is engaging, meaningful, relevant and motivating to our children.
-You can view Development Matters and EYFS curriculum maps by selecting the following links.
+In Reception class we follow the 'Statutory Framework for the EYFS', supported by ‘Development Matters in the Early Years Foundation Stage’ (non-statutory curriculum guidance for the EYFS).
+Topics are designed in the EYFS to enable content from the Statutory Curriculum and Development Matters to be taught in a context that is engaging, meaningful, relevant and motivating to our children.
+You can view Development Matters and EYFS curriculum maps by selecting the following links:

 It is essential that all children who progress through our school have regular opportunities within our curriculum for spiritual, moral, social and cultural development (SMSC), including British values.
 You can read more about how we plan for this by selecting the links below: